zvisaffer11/SQL-Beginers-guid-Constraints/README.md

 # SQL-Beginers-guid-Constraints
-here i will elaborate on the different constraints used in SQL
+here i will elaborate on the different constraints and basic concepts in SQL